flanakin/cost-management-powerbi/README.md

 This report comes with sample data.
 You can explore this dataset without connecting to your own account.
 I encourage anyone who works with cloud cost and usage data to check it out and share feedback about the schema to help improve it for everyone.
 To learn more about how to contribute to FOCUS, visit [focus.finops.org](https://focus.finops.org).

+> ℹ️ _This report works with both Enterprise Agreement billing accounts and Microsoft Customer Agreement billing profiles._

 ![Screenshot of the raw data page in the FOCUS sample report](https://github.com/flanakin/cost-management-powerbi/assets/399533/fb48a5b0-5353-4d0c-aad1-458845f702ef)

 [Download FOCUS.pbix](https://github.com/flanakin/cost-management-powerbi/raw/main/FOCUS.pbix) and [create an issue](https://github.com/flanakin/cost-management-powerbi/issues/new) to share feedback!